Memory Hold The Door

 To this end, in 1958, the South Carolina Bar Association and the Law School Faculty established the memorial repository "Memory Hold The Door."
 The University of South Carolina provided a memorial book of finest quality and its handsome glass-topped mahogany repository.
 The transcript of the December 10, 1960, special meeting of the S.C.
 Bar can be found here.

 Memorial sketches of those selected to be memorialized are elegantly inscribed in the book.
 The custodian turns one page each day; thus each sketch is displayed in rotation.
+The memorial sketches of past honorees are also available on the Internet at www.scbar.org/memory.

 THE ENDOWMENT FUND